Contact one of our advisors now Call 0800 088 6004

 The business will be legally responsible for the contents of a corporate reference because it is provided on its behalf.
 A business should implement a policy stating:

-• What format the reference should be in (verbal or written).
+• What format the reference should be in (verbal or written)?

-• What information the reference can include.
+• What information the reference can include?

 Personal references

 A personal reference can refer to work undertaken for the business but it must not be given on behalf of the business.
-There is always a danger that a personal reference is taken to be a corporate reference, so ensure it is not provided on headed notepaper and does not include the referee’s job title.
+There is always a danger that a personal reference is taken to be a corporate reference, so ensure it is not provided on a headed notepaper and does not include the referee’s job title.

 Providing a reference